 In Europe, money lenders filled the gaps left by larger banks.
 These lenders used to trade debts between each other.
 In addition, they also bought debt issues from the government.
 The business of money lenders evolved and they began selling debt issues to customers.
 These were the first individual investors.
 The Venetians were the first to start trading securities from other governments in the 1300s and the leader in this field.

 Sans The Stock – The Very First Stock Exchange

-Antwerp, Belgium brags of stock exchange as far back as 1531.
-Money lenders and brokers held meetings there to discuss individual debt issues, the government, and business.
-There were no real stocks in the 1500's.
+Antwerp, Belgium brags of the stock exchange as far back as 1531.
+Moneylenders and brokers held meetings there to discuss individual debt issues, the government, and business.
+There were no real stocks in the 1500s.
 For this reason, the stock exchange dealt exclusively in promissory notes and bonds.
-Although the myriad of businesses such as business-financier partnerships produced income as stocks do, official share never changed hands.
+Although the myriad of businesses such as business-financier partnerships produced income as stocks do, official shares never changed hands.

 The East Indian Companies

-The British, Dutch and French governments, in the 1600s, all issued charters to companies with East India in their names.
+The British, Dutch, and French governments, in the 1600s, all issued charters to companies with East India in their names.
 It seemed like everyone wanted a stake in the profits from the East Indies and Asia.
-Since imperialism was on a high, voyages that brought goods were very risky because of pirates, the weather and poor navigation.
-Ship owners sought for investors who would put up money for the voyage in return for a percentage of the proceeds if the goods arrived safely.
+Since imperialism was on a high, voyages that brought goods were very risky because of pirates, the weather, and poor navigation.
+Shipowners sought investors who would put up money for the voyage in return for a percentage of the proceeds if the goods arrived safely.
 To spread their risks, investors put in money on different voyages at the same time.

 The New York Stock Exchange